Marguerite Littman: Career

 She moved to Los Angeles after her studies in New York and became a voice coach specializing in the Southern American accent.
 She coached actors including Elizabeth Taylor and Paul Newman in southern-themed movies such as Baby Doll, Cat on a Hot Tin Roof, The Long, Hot Summer, and Raintree County.
-Author Truman Capote famously modeled his famous southern character, Holly Golightly, in his 1958 Breakfast at Tiffany's novella after Littman.
+It has been claimed that Author Truman Capote famously modeled his famous southern character, Holly Golightly, in his 1958 Breakfast at Tiffany's novella, partially after Littman.

 In the early 1960s, she moved to New York City, where she worked with photographer Richard Avedon, supporting him while he was working on his book Nothing Personal (1964), a collection of portraits of civil rights workers.
 She was also an advice columnist for Glamour magazine.
 She moved to London in 1965.
 Between 1976 and 1985, she modelled for Andy Warhol's minimalist Polaroid portraits, depicting her transformation over the nine-year period.

 Littman started the AIDS Crisis Trust in 1986, as a charity to collect funds for AIDS research and treatment.
 As a start, she had written to over 300 of her socialite friends asking for a contribution of £100 to be founding members.
 The trust organized gala events and auctions to raise funds for the cause.
 The trust went on to become one of Britain's most prominent AIDS-awareness charity groups.
 The trust's auctions would offer pieces from her socialite friends including Elizabeth Taylor and David Hockney.
 During this period, Littman was introduced to Diana, Princess of Wales, who was already associated with AIDS-related charities across the world.
 In 1997, Diana donated her entire wardrobe to Littman to be auctioned.
 The auction, facilitated by Christie's, raised more than $3 million for the trust and other charities.

 In 1999, the trust was merged with the Elton John AIDS Foundation, for whom Littman served as a director.